-Large boats usually don’t have capacity plate to follow they came with user manual.
-This ideally contain information like the basic layout of your boat; electronic information, information about the boat engine and safe loading capacity.
-Not just you will find the loading compartments on boat but also how much load each one can hold.
+Large boats usually don’t have a capacity plate to follow they came with user manual.
+This ideally contains information like the basic layout of your boat; electronic information, information about the boat engine and safe loading capacity.
+Not just you will find the loading compartments on a boat but also how much load each one can hold.

 Some manufacturer also provide separate safety manual for their boat regarding safe practices operating and loading the boat.
 These documents generally deals with topics such as; your responsibility on boat, boating equipment, passengers and general safety checks before and after boating trip.

-From your boat owners manual you can easily find about the specification of your boat such as; L.O.A, freeboard, draft, bridge clearance, cabin height, tank capacity, keel length and many more useful information.
-The most important of them all you can find capacity plate information at the start of your manual; even when your boat don’t have physical capacity plate installed at helm position.
+From your boat owners manual, you can easily find about the specification of your boat such as; L.O.A, freeboard, draft, bridge clearance, cabin height, tank capacity, keel length, and much more useful information.
+The most important of them all you can find capacity plate information at the start of your manual; even when your boat doesn’t have a physical capacity plate installed at helm position.

 3 ) Mind The Water’s

-Furthermore, your boat stability also get affected by the weather condition.
-For example you are less safe with your boat loaded to its limit in rough seas than under normal sunny conditions.
+Furthermore, your boat stability also gets affected by the weather condition.
+For example, you are less safe with your boat loaded to its limit in rough seas than under normal sunny conditions.
 Your boat is most stable and safe under calm weather condition and it is on which all the capacity plate readings are based on.